strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/server-default-log-level.md

 **In Strapi v4**

-The log level defaults to `silly`, which meant that every log was shown, providing the most detailed information.
+The log level defaults to `silly`, which means that every log is shown, providing the most detailed information.

 </SideBySideColumn>